Cathedral of Sainte-Croix, Orleans, Loiret visitors guide

 History of Orleans cathedral

 It is said that the very first church was built here around 330 AD, at the dawn of Christianity in Europe.
-This early church also contained a morsel of the True Cross, that had been discovered in Jerusalem by Saint Helen, the mother of the Emperor Augustin.
+This early church also contained a morsel of the True Cross, that had been discovered in Jerusalem by Saint Helen, the mother of the Emperor Constantine.

-This cathedral was completed in 450 AD and, despite substantial damage caused by the Normans, survived until the late 10th century, when a great fire destroyed the cathedral and much of the town.
+Among the earliest of the French cathedrals, this was completed in 450 AD and, despite substantial damage caused by the Normans, survived until the late 10th century, when a great fire destroyed the cathedral and much of the town.

 In the 12th century an imposing roman style cathedral was built to replace it.
 This was one of the greatest cathedrals in France, but unfortunately the ambitions of the designers was not matched by their engineering skills and the cathedral collapsed in the early 13th century.